From left: Janet Martini, David Swarens, Vykki Mende Gray

 Music from this CD was used for a Latino USA program

-reporting on the descendents of Spanish and Mexican-era Californians and
+reporting on the descendants of Spanish and Mexican-era Californians and

 their efforts to preserve a genealogical identity.